lynnfaraday/aresmush.com/tutorials/code/templates.md

       Ranks.military_name(char)
     end

-> <i class="fa fa-info-circle"></i> **Tip:** Some of the template renderers share common helpers with another template.
-You'll see this when the renderer has a line like `include CharDescTemplateFields` near the top of the file.
-For example, the description and glance templates share some helpers from `plugins/describe/char_desc_template_fields.rb`.
-If you don't see the helper you're looking for (e.g. military_name), look for a shared helper file.
+{% include tip.html content="Some of the template renderers share common helpers with another template.
+You'll see this when the renderer has a line like  <code>include CharDescTemplateFields</code>  near the top of the file.
+For example, the description and glance templates share some helpers from  <code>plugins/describe/char_desc_template_fields.rb</code> .
+If you don't see the helper you're looking for (e.g. military_name), look for a shared helper file." %}

 ## Using Templates